New Law Allows Creditors to Invade Arizona Homestead Protection

 On January 1, 2022, HB2617 will become the law of Arizona.
 Your home is no longer protected from your judgment creditors, which willhaveadevastatingeffectonArizona’sconsumers,and especially thosehardesthitbyCovid-19.

-This bill was promoted by Ben Toma, House Majority Leader, bought and paid for by the debt buyer industry, via one of the largest debt collector and debt buyer law firms in Arizona.
+This bill was sponsored by Ben Toma, House Majority Leader, and pushed by the debt buyer industry, via one of the largest debt collector and debt buyer law firms in Arizona.

 There are three parts to the bill and its amendments:

-- The bill retroactively turns any existing judgment into a lien on the judgment debtor’s homestead (some that has never been allowed in Arizona – back to Statehood).
+The bill retroactively turns any existing judgment into a lien on the judgment debtor’s home (something that has never been allowed in Arizona).

-The homestead exemption has been an essential Arizona consumer protection law since the beginning of Arizona statehood.
+The homestead exemption has been an essential Arizona consumer protectionlaw since Arizona statehood.

 The purpose of the homestead exemption is to protect certain amount of equity in a person’s home.
 For decades, A.R.S. § 964(A) has prohibited judgments from attaching to a person’s home by providing:

-The bill eliminates this protection by automatically converting all old and new valid judgments into a lien that encumbers the person’s homestead.
-It puts the interests of the judgment creditor ahead of a homeowner’s interest in the home.
+The bill eliminated this protection by automatically converting all old and new valid judgments into a lien that encumbers the person’s homestead.
+It puts the interests of the judgment creditor ahead of a homeowner’s interest in their home.
 It puts families at risk of being left without shelter.